 Pictured: All-Day Clear Slim and the All-Day Clear App

 CHICAGO, IL – June 20, 2023 – The all-new Sennheiser OTC hearing aids give US consumers access to powerful assistive hearing technology on their own terms.
-The All-Day Clear and All-Day Clear Slim deepen the audio technology brand’s devotion to enriching the world through sound.
+The FDA-cleared All-Day Clear and All-Day Clear Slim deepen the audio technology brand’s devotion to enriching the world through sound.
 The duo features superb acoustics and speech enhancement coupled with self-fitting features to complete a refreshing, uncomplicated ownership experience.

 "All-Day Clear comes at a time when US consumers are seeking technology that can instantly improve their lives,” says Clara Beck, Sennheiser Hearing Category Director.
 “The over-the-counter legislation allows us to bridge a sizeable gap in the hearing devices market by enhancing ready-to-wear solutions with our extensive acoustics and speech enhancement expertise.”